-In 2007, the US Supreme Court’s 5-4 Leegin decision overturned a century old ban on manufacturers setting a minimum price below which retailers cannot sell that manufacturer’s product. eBay Inc. believes that overturning this long-settled antitrust rule threatens pro-consumer retail competition and innovation and will lead to higher prices for consumer products.
+In 2007, the US Supreme Court’s 5-4 Leegin decision overturned a century old ban on manufacturers setting a minimum price below which retailers cannot sell that manufacturer’s product. eBay Inc. believes that overturning this long-settled antitrust rule threatens pro-consumer retail competition and innovation leads to higher prices for consumer products.
 Congress should take action to restore the prohibition on retail price fixing and other forms of selective distribution that undermine open competition between retailers.

-- The century old federal rule against retail price fixing permitted discount retailers to sell goods at the most competitive price.
-Many credit this rule with creating the environment that allowed innovative retailers such as Target, Best Buy, Walmart to challenge the retail status quo in the mid-20th Century and emerge into the retail giants they are today.
+- The long-established legal prohibition against retail price fixing permitted discount retailers to sell goods at the most competitive price.
+Many credit this rule with creating the environment that allowed innovative retailers such as Target, Best Buy, Walmart to challenge the retail status quo in the mid-20th century and emerge into the retail giants they are today.

-- Innovative retailers, including Internet-enabled businesses, threaten today’s established network of manufactures and their largest retail partners.
-Those established retail partners have a decided interest in prohibiting retail innovators from having access to products that they can sell at low prices.
+- Innovative retailers, including Internet-enabled businesses, threaten the established network of manufactures and their largest retail partners.
+Those established large partners have a decided interest in prohibiting retail innovators from having access to products that they can sell at low prices.

-- The antitrust rule against price fixing has prevented manufacturers and established retailers from locking out the innovative retailers.
+- The antitrust rule against price fixing successfully prevented manufacturers and established retailers from locking out innovative retail competitors.